btsdev/global_hotkeys/README.md

     ["control + Q", None, exit_application, False],
 ]

-# Bindings take on the form of <binding>, on_press_callback, on_release_callback, actuate_on_partial_release_flag
+# Bindings take on the form of:
+#   <binding>, on_press_callback, on_release_callback, actuate_on_partial_release_flag

-# It's useful to have 'actuate_on_partial_release_flag' set to False, so your modifier keys don't get in the way of any automatic keyboard output you're doing in response.
+# It's useful to have 'actuate_on_partial_release_flag' set to False,
+# so your modifier keys don't get in the way of any automatic keyboard output you're doing in response.

 # Note the actual hotkey syntax.
-Key combinations are denoted via the '+' character, and additional key chords are separated by commas.
+Key combinations are denoted via the '+' character,
+# and additional key chords are separated by commas.
 Spaces are ignored.

 # Register all of our keybindings
 register_hotkeys(bindings)